Lesson video

 An ambitious project, maybe you and your colleagues create a really ambitious project to build a new playground.

-And that's, if it's ambitious, it's really exciting, but you're gonna have to work really hard to make it.
+And that's if it's ambitious, it's really exciting, but you're gonna have to work really hard to make it.

-An ambitious goal, again similar, if you have ambitious goals, you want to do it really, really well, aim really high.
+An ambitious goal, again, similar if you have ambitious goals, you want to do it really, really well, aim really high.

-An ambitious attempt, that could be an ambitious attempt to beat the world record at something.
+That could be an ambitious attempt to beat the world record at something.

-It's very ambitious and you want to do it.
+It's going to be really difficult, it's very ambitious, then you want to do it.

-And then the ambitious student, a student who wants to do really well has really high expectations for themself, you can describe them as ambitious.
+A student who wants to do really well, has really high expectations for themself, you can describe them as ambitious.

 Well done, everybody.

-And we need to fill the gaps with either the words tenacious, persevere, dedicated, committed, determined, or ambitious.
+So it's our final task for today's lesson and we need to fill the gaps with either the word tenacious, persevere, dedicated, committed, determined or ambitious.

 Because these are all quite similar in meaning these words, you might find it a little bit difficult to know which word goes in each sentence.

-So my advice to you is to, if you're not sure, leave that sentence and come back to it at the end when there are a few less options and it might be a little bit more obvious then.
+So my advice to you is to, if you're not sure, leave that sentence and come back to it at the end when there are a few less options.

-Bearnice hmm resolutely in her quest to find the treasure, no matter what happened.
+Bernice resolutely in her quest to find the treasure, no matter what happened.

-If you'd like to, you can absolutely use the completed word maps from earlier in the lesson to help you with this as well because you can look at the synonyms and the word pairs particularly to help you.
+If you'd like to, you can absolutely use the completed word maps from earlier in the lesson to help you with this as well, because you can look at the synonyms and the word pairs particularly to help you.

-So pause the video now and off you go, completing the final vocabulary task.
+So pause the video now and off you go completing the final vocabulary task.

 Plato's ambitious project was to one day upgrade his food truck to a restaurant.